 Whether you’re ready to invest in your first pair of bike shorts or simply need to add another pair to your expansive cycling wardrobe, we’ve rounded up the best cycling shorts for women.
 A good pair of padded bike shorts can make a world of difference, allowing you to ride longer in comfort and to avoid chafing and saddle sores.

-The bike shorts on this list can be used for road cycling, commuting, mountain biking, and even for indoor cycling.
-If you prefer a pair of baggy shorts instead, check out our article on the best Mountain Bike Shorts for women.
+The bike shorts on this list can be used for road cycling, gravel grinding, mountain biking, and even for indoor cycling.

 We’ve also grouped the shorts into two categories: bib shorts and traditional shorts.
 Not sure of the difference or which you should pick?